 Although Google Pay is a way to buy Bitcoin, it is certainly not the easiest.
-When using a credit card, debit card or bank transfer, your options for purchasing crypto will be widely increased.
-That said, it is still possible to buy Bitcoin with Google Pay.
+When using a credit card, debit card, or bank transfer, your options for purchasing crypto will be widely increased.
+That said, it is still possible to buy BTC with Google Pay.

 What should I look for in a Google Pay Bitcoin broker?

 There is a number of things you should be looking for when selecting a Google Pay Bitcoin Broker